How To Select Your Companion and Use Your New Southwest Companion Pass How To Select Your Companion and Use Your New Southwest Companion Pass

 Just head over to Southwest's website and log in to your Southwest Airlines account.
 Navigate to the “My Account” button at the top right.
 Once to the page, scroll to the area labeled “My Rapid Rewards,” and your Companion Pass progress will be listed right there — along with a few other pieces of information.

-How to Select Your Initial Southwest Companion
+How To Select Your Initial Southwest Companion

 Once you have earned your Southwest Companion Pass, you can either call in to set up your initial Companion or watch out for an email from Southwest.
 This email will redirect you to the correct place and allow you to set up your Companion.